Skip to main content

 Usage-Based Pricing and ARR

-Cloud providers that primarily offer usage-based pricing models typically morph ARR into more of a run rate calculation.
+Most SaaS and cloud providers with usage-based pricing models report on ARR.
+However, they take a different approach to calculating ARR for usage-based pricing.
+It is more of a run rate calculation.
 Usage-based pricing models often do not have the contractually guaranteed, fixed monthly price arrangements of a typical SaaS subscription.
 The monthly revenue for the majority of customers is calculated in arrears based upon actual consumption.
 As a result, the revenues generated vary from month-to-month.
 There may be some customers with a contractual commitment (prepaid usage, monthly minimum, quarterly spend commitment) for which there is a known TCV.
 However, the dollar amount may not be tied to consumption in a specific month so it is challenging to compute metrics like ARR and Net Revenue Retention for usage-based pricing.
 Nonetheless, it is useful to monitor the annualized run rate of the providers revenue.
 The most popular models involve:

 • 4 x Trailing 3 months (or 90 days) revenue